iced-rs/rfcs/text/0000-shared-widget-state.md

 ### What is the expected outcome?
 We should be able to implement keyboard driven events to fully navigate and interact with an Iced UI with an agreed apon pattern, open discovery to a new RFC, or update the existing widgets to support this under the existing approach.

-It would be desirable to have a store that can be used to store focus state.
+It would be desirable to implement a store pattern.
 This would allow focus state to be shared across the entire widget tree.
-This would also allow focus state to be updated in a single place and make it easier to keep focus state in sync across the entire widget tree.
+It would also allow focus state to be updated in a single place and make it easier to keep state in sync across the entire widget tree.

 # Lets Set Our "Focus" On The Store
-It is also important that we implement a healthy pattern to manage focus state across the entire widget tree.
+It is important that we implement a healthy pattern to manage focus state across the entire widget tree.
 This will allow us to implement keyboard driven events to fully navigate and interact with an Iced UI.

 The focus store is made up for a few parts.
 - A state structure that stores the current focus state.